Hugh Gaitskell: Personal life

-In private, he was humorous and fun loving, with a love of ballroom dancing.
+In private he was humorous and fun-loving, with a love of ballroom dancing.
 This contrasted with his stern public image.
 He was a member of the Steering Committee of the Bilderberg Group.

 Wartime civil servant and election to Parliament

 During the Second World War, from the formation of Churchill's coalition government in May 1940 Gaitskell worked with Noel Hall and Hugh Dalton as a senior civil servant for the Ministry of Economic Warfare, giving him experience of government.
 As Dalton's Private Secretary Gaitskell was more of a Chef de Cabinet and trusted adviser.
 Observers watched Gaitskell blossom and enjoy exercising power.
 Dalton liked to shout at his subordinates; Gaitskell sometimes shouted back.
-Along with Dalton Gaitskell was moved to the Board of Trade in February 1942, where for the first time he came into contact with the leaders of the miners’ unions, who were later to support him in his struggles against Aneurin Bevan in the 1950s.
+Along with Dalton, Gaitskell was moved to the Board of Trade in February 1942, where for the first time he came into contact with the leaders of the miners' unions, who were later to support him in his struggles against Aneurin Bevan in the 1950s.
 For his service, he was appointed Commander of the Order of the British Empire in 1945.

 In March 1945 Gaitskell suffered a coronary thrombosis brought on by overwork.
 Advised to rest, he considered withdrawing from his parliamentary candidacy in Leeds, but he was popular with his constituency workers and they offered to campaign for him even if he was unable to do so.
 He was also approached to return to UCL as a Professor after the war, but he disliked the constant state of flux of academic economics and the increasing emphasis on mathematics, a subject of which he had little knowledge.
 By now he found himself more drawn to public life.

 Gaitskell was elected Labour Member of Parliament (MP) for Leeds South in the Labour landslide victory of 1945.
-Despite his illness, as a protege of Dalton he was seriously considered for immediate appointment as a junior minister, Parliamentary Under-Secretary at the Board of Trade (under Stafford Cripps).
-This would have been a rare honour as 263 of the 393 Labour MPs in 1945 were newly elected, but did not take place.
+Despite his illness, as a protégé of Dalton he was seriously considered for immediate appointment as a junior minister, Parliamentary Under-Secretary at the Board of Trade (under Stafford Cripps).
+This would have been a rare honour since 263 of the 393 Labour MPs in 1945 were newly elected, but it did not take place.

-As a backbencher, he spoke in debates in support of Dalton's nationalisation of the Bank of England, which eventually received Royal Assent on 14 February 1946.
+As a backbencher he spoke in debates in support of Dalton's nationalisation of the Bank of England, which eventually received Royal Assent on 14 February 1946.
 Dalton was trying to score party points by claiming that he was reasserting political control over the City of London, a far-fetched claim as the Bank was already under political control.
 Although some Conservative MPs spoke against the measure it was not opposed by Churchill, then Leader of the Opposition, who had had an ambivalent view of the Bank since his own time as chancellor in the 1920s.